jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

 Working with buckets
 --------------------

-You can modify and browse Amazon S3 buckets similar to how PHP allows the modification and traversal of directories on your filesystem.
+You can modify and browse |S3| buckets similar to how PHP allows the modification and traversal of directories on your filesystem.

 Here's an example of creating a bucket: